 The Family Law Act (1975) contains a provision that provides that children have the right to maintain regular communications with persons essential for their welfare, development, and care.
-Accordingly, these provisions will capture grandparents as long as they meet this criterion.
-It is important to note, however, that grandparents’ rights do not automatically arise legally.
-If grandparents wish to have custody of their grandchildren and exclude the involvement of the children’s parents, they will need to pursue legal proceedings seeking parenting orders to that effect.
+Accordingly, these provisions will include grandparents as long as they meet this criterion.

-Accordingly, parents rights against grandparents do automatically arise – and parents may legally decide whether or not the children’s grandparents are permitted to have custody of their children or even have visitation rights.
-The only exception to this is the rule mentioned above, and if grandparents seek to enforce the rule in the Court.
+Accordingly, parents rights against grandparents do automatically arise.
+Moreover, parents may legally decide whether or not the children’s grandparents are permitted to:

-What Happens If The Grandparents Take Me To Court?
+#1 What Happens If The Grandparents Take Me To Court?

 There are various situations where grandparents may apply for sole parental responsibility of your children; these include:

-1. Where both parents are unable or unwilling to care for the child or children properly
+- Where both parents are unable or unwilling to care for the child or children properly

-3. Where both parents lack the mental capacity to take care of the child or children adequately
+- Where both parents lack the mental capacity to take care of the child or children adequately

-4. Other situations which may prevent either parent from adequately caring for the child or children
+- Other situations which may prevent either parent from adequately caring for the child or children

-What Are The Best Interests Of The Child?
+#3 What Are The Best Interests Of The Child?

-The child’s best interests are a set of factors the Court will take into consideration when determining the parenting arrangements of a child or children.
+The child’s best interests are a set of factors the court will take into consideration when determining the parenting arrangements of a child or children.
 Practically, what this means depends on what the grandparents are seeking against the parents

-The primary two considerations are:
+The primary two considerations are

-1. Whether there is a need to protect the child from any forms of harm, including abuse, neglect and family violence.
+1. Whether there is a need to protect the child from any forms of harm, including abuse, neglect, and family violence.

 2. The benefit of the child having a meaningful relationship with both parents, considering the aforementioned factor.